kolmansoifer/new-language-suggester/README.md

-# Choosing a Programming Language  #
+# Choosing a New Programming Language  #

 ### JavaScript and jQuery excersice for Epicodus, 08.14.2020 ###